-Established in 1994, La Serenissima is recognised as the UK’s most dynamic voice of Italian baroque music.
-Hailed by The Guardian as ‘presenting an avant-garde approach that would have awed Hendrix’, La Serenissima has become synonymous with virtuosity, dynamism and accessibility, uncovering a plethora of new repertoire and making it available to all through live performance, high calibre recording and outreach work.
-Uniquely, its entire repertoire is edited from manuscript or contemporary sources.
+Established in 1994, La Serenissima is recognised as the UK’s leading exponent of the music of eighteenth-century Venice and connected composers.
+Uniquely, the group’s entire repertoire is edited from manuscript or contemporary sources, and it has been praised for its ‘glorious and all-too-rare ability to make one’s pulse race afresh with every new project’ (Gramophone Magazine).
+La Serenissima has become synonymous with virtuosity, dynamism and accessibility, uncovering a plethora of new repertoire and making it available to all through live performance, high calibre recording work, education and outreach initiatives.